Rodrigues Network for Learning Robot Actions: Experiments

 \section{Experiments}

-We evaluate our Rodrigues Network on a set of different tasks, ranging from forward kinematics and motion prediction (Section \ref{sec:proof_of_concept}), to imaging learning in robotics (Section \ref{sec:robotic_tasks_with_imitation_learning}), to hand pose estimation for vision and graphics (Section \ref{sec:computer_graphics_vision}).
+We evaluate our Rodrigues Network on a set of different tasks, ranging from forward kinematics and motion prediction (Section \ref{sec:proof_of_concept}), to imitation learning in robotics (Section \ref{sec:robotic_tasks_with_imitation_learning}), to hand pose estimation for vision and graphics (Section \ref{sec:computer_graphics_vision}).
 The experiments focus on two main questions on action learning: (i) Does the structural prior of articulated kinematics make the Rodrigues Network better at \textit{representing} robot actions? (ii) Can this inductive bias improve the \textit{understanding and prediction} of robot actions in realistic task scenarios?
+Additional studies on ablations and hyperparameter sensitivity are provided in the supplementary material.